Mascot2

 Top 10 Babe Ruth Cards of All-Time 8

 While many Babe Ruth cards were released before 1933 Goudey Baseball, these four cards are the only official rookie cards for "the Sultan of Swat."
 Card #53 (yellow) and card #149 (red) both feature the same image of Ruth.
 Card #181 (green) showcases a different close-up image of Ruth, while card #144 shows him warming up, with a field and several structures in the background.
-Card #53 is the rarest and most condition sensitive.
-Understandably, this Babe Ruth card with a yellow background is also the most valuable.
-REA sold a PSA 8 (NM-MT) version of card #53 for $59,250 in 2013.
+Card #53 is the rarest and most condition-sensitive.

 Top 10 Babe Ruth Cards of All-Time 9Top 10 Babe Ruth Cards of All-Time 10